 Your application must include:

-A $27.90 application fee or evidence that you qualify for a fee waiver.
-For instance, the provision of a valid pension card or health care card.
+A $28.90 application fee or evidence that you qualify for a fee waiver through the completion of the Financial Hardship Application

 What is the process once your application is received?